isaacSennerholt/sudelity/README.md

 ### 1. Sudelism and the Relational Force of Shared Space

-Sudelism is not a moral framework in the traditional sense.
-It is a description of how individuals — human or otherwise — influence and are influenced by the environments they share with others.
+Sudelism isn’t a moral framework in the traditional sense.
+It’s a description of how individuals — human or otherwise — influence and are influenced by the environments they share with others.
 It centers on a single, often invisible tension:
 > The act of balancing one’s own familiarities with those of others in shared environments.

 This balance is never fixed.
 It shifts as relationships shift, as context changes, as presence moves.
-It is not enforced by rules, but by situational awareness — a willingness to adapt without collapsing into dominance or withdrawal.
+It’s not enforced by rules, but by situational awareness — a willingness to adapt without collapsing into dominance or withdrawal.

-What Sudelism offers is not a code of conduct, but a lens:
+What Sudelism offers isn’t a code of conduct, but a lens:
 > A way of detecting when the presence of one disrupts the stability of many.

 ### 2. The Cognitive Limits of Human Sensitivity